DIG-Kaust/conda_envs/README.md

 - PyLops_37: CPU installation of PyLops and its dependencies
 - PyLops_cupy: GPU-enabled installation of PyLops with Cupy (cuda11.1.0)
 - PyLops_cupy_cusignal: GPU-enabled installation of PyLops with Cupy + CuSignal (cuda10.2.89)
+- PyLops_cupy_cusignal_3090: GPU-enabled installation of PyLops with Cupy + CuSignal (cuda11.0 to be used with GeForce RTX 3090)
 - PyLops_gpu: GPU-enabled installation of PyLops-gpu with PyTorch + Cupy (cuda10.2.89)
 - PyLops_gpu_3090: GPU-enabled installation of PyLops-gpu with PyTorch + Cupy (cuda11.0 to be used with GeForce RTX 3090)
 - PyLops_dist: CPU installation of PyLops-distributed and its dependencies